Supporting your patients with stress, anxiety and depression

 So for patients who are experiencing problems with anxiety, depression, low mood or stress a first option is to look at information on Moodcafe (www.moodcafe.co.uk) which can help your patients.
 Moodcafe has a range of resources for you to discuss with patients and has links to many additional sources of advice and support.
 Moodcafe also gives information about the Fife Book Prescription Scheme (self help books selected by Fife psychology Department and available from all Fife libraries).

-As a next option, you have the choice to book your patients directly onto Step on Stress (a CBT course to teach people to manage anxiety and stress) or Back on TRAC (a CBT course to help people overcome depression and low mood).
-Or you can refer them (via SCI gateway) to the Beating the Blues online CBT programme (for depression and low mood).
-As well as our Beating the Blues programme we now have an additional suite of CBT modules through SilverCloud
+As a next option, you have the choice to book your patients directly onto Step on Stress (a CBT course to teach people to manage anxiety and stress) or Back on Track (a CBT course to help people overcome depression and low mood).
+Or you can refer them (via SCI gateway) to our suite of CBT modules through SilverCloud

 SilverCloud programmes available for referral are: